Lindsey’s News

 News

-My Listen with Lindsey monthly readings continue; listeners are reminded to re-register for the new year.
-I caved in and set up a Facebook author page; this website will be a compendium of fixed information while social media can be more inter-active and ephemeral.
+My Listen with Lindsey monthly readings continue wonderfully; we had a Zoom bug last time so listeners are reminded to re-register for now and the new year.
+I caved in and set up a Facebook author page; my website here will be a compendium of fixed information, while social media can be more inter-active and ephemeral with comments from me perhaps every few days.
 If you want facts, come here.
 If you want spelling mistakes and growling, go there.
 If you prefer solace and gentle companionship, come to Listen with Lindsey – or just read a book!

 READERS’ CHOICE To be memorialised on the website, send your favourite lines from any of my books that don’t have a reader’s favourite quotation already.